undergrad-partner-school

 Student Organizations

-There are 258 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 18.13 and female students 25.29.
-The most popular student organization is Outing Club, followed by African Students Association and Cheese Club.
+This school has 258 open-membership student organizations you can participate in.
+This number includes sororities and fraternities.
+At this school, 18.13% of male students are members of social organizations, while that percentage is 25.29 for female students.
+The student organization that gathers the largest number of students is Outing Club, followed by African Students Association and Cheese Club.
 Other popular organizations at Lehigh University are University Productions and Marching Ban '97.

 If you are interested in music, you can join the Lehigh University band or chorus.
-If the world of acting appeals to you, there is a drama club you can join.
-You have a passion for media and communication?
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
 Lehigh University publishes its own newspaper.

 Student Services

-All in all, campus life at Lehigh University is rich and vibrant and provides everything most students need.
+All in all, campus life at Lehigh University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services